Registered Associate Marriage + Family Therapist #159208

 The Practical Stuff

-I'm an Associate Marriage & Family Therapist and Associate Professional Clinical Counselor, working under the supervision of Dr. Brette Genzel-Derman, PsyD.
+I'm an Associate Marriage & Family Therapist and Associate Professional Clinical Counselor, practicing under the supervision of Stella Zweben-Samuel, LCSW.
+Learn more about Stella here.

-I hold a Master's in Clinical Psychology from Pepperdine University and trained at Occidental College's Counseling Center, and am a Phi Beta Kappa graduate of UCLA.
+I hold a Master's in Clinical Psychology from Pepperdine University, I trained at Occidental College's Health and Wellness Center, and am a Phi Beta Kappa graduate of UCLA.

-I see individuals, couples and groups in Studio City and via telehealth throughout California.
+I see individuals, families and groups in person, in our offices in Encino and Studio City, and via telehealth throughout California.

 How I Got Here